 - – A critical understanding of the intricacies of adult pedagogy.

-Whatever your role is in the training of tomorrow’s doctors, whether it be undergraduate, postgraduate or continuing education, if you are interested in applying for a Postgraduate Diploma or MSc in Medical Education or would like more information please visit our course page, or call our team on +44 (0) 29 2068 2050.
+Whatever your role is in the training of tomorrow’s doctors, whether it be undergraduate, postgraduate or continuing education, if you are interested in applying for a Postgraduate Diploma or MSc in Medical Education or would like more information please get in touch.